ufal/perl-pmltq/README.md

 # DESCRIPTION

-This is an implementation of a PML-TQ search engine (CGI module) and a command-line client.
+This module concists of libraries for manipulating and querying with PMLTQ.
+An implementation of a PML-TQ search engine (CGI module) and a command-line client has been moved to different modules.
 A graphical client for PML-TQ is part of the tree editor TrEd (http://ufal.mff.cuni.cz/tred).

 # AUTHORS